 Although small submarine powers may put to sea quickly, the US, China and Russia are already developing new and potent capabilities.
-Russia has announced that it is developing a long-range, deep-diving, nuclear-armed drone torpedo that threatens to be able to deliver a 100-megaton cobalt H-bomb against American coastal cities - at least if one believes President Vladimir Putin (not everyone does).
+Russia has announced that it is developing a long-range, deep-diving nuclear armed drone-torpedo that threatens to deliver a 100 megaton cobalt H-bomb against American coastal cities - at least if President Vladimir Putin is to be believed (not everyone does).